skip to content

 e__gen eagan ey%h`ne Orm pl.dat., (e)yen Ch eyes

-hosen hosan hose/hosen Ch hose
+hosen9 hosan hosen/hose/hoses Ch hose

-halgen halgan hally%h`enn Orm, halechen PC2 hallows
+halgen halgan hally%h`enn Orm, halechen PC2, halwes Ch hallows

-beriy%en berian berien AW/SO berries
+beriy%en berian berien AW/SO, bergan 1125 berries

-ta__n ta_n toon/toos Ch toes
+ta__n ta_n toon/toos Ch, tan AW toes

 3. no plural ending (i.e. unchanged)